 14 Feb Creating a Holding Environment: A Case Study in Utilizing Individual and Group Therapy, the Internet, and Multiple Therapists in the Treatment of the Traumatized Patient.

-Posted at 10:32 pm in Uncategorized by jlbworks
+Posted at 10:32 pm in Individual Therapy by jlbworks

 Differentiation…propels the developing child to grow to be an emotionally separate person, with the ability to think, feel, and act for himself…The more entangled and intense the emotional atmosphere a person grows up in, the more his life is governed by his own and other people’s feelings…Increasing one’s ability to distinguish thinking from feeling, in oneself and others, and learning to use that ability to direct one’s life and solve problems is the central guiding principle of family psychotherapy.
 (Kerr, Michael E., “Chronic Anxiety and Defining a Self,” Atlantic Monthly, September, 1988, pp. 41-42)

 Lack of differentiation is a key to understanding both males and females who desperately return to destructive relationships…Adults with poor developmental histories also seek out and remain in undifferentiated relationships because it makes them feel less empty and alone…The normal healthy sense of self has a firm boundary around it that cannot be breached.
 The empty, emotionally abandoned individual invites others ‘on the outside’ to come ‘inside’ in order to make them feel whole.
 (Celani, David P., The Illusion of Love: Why the Battered Woman Returns to Her Abuser.
 New York: Columbia University Press, 1994, pp. 41-42)